das-amlan/Forecasting-of-total-German-retail-sales/README.md

 1. Plot the time series data using `ggplot()` and `geom_line()`.

-1. Decompose the time series into its components (trend, seasonality, and residuals) using the `stl()` function.
+1. Decompose the time series into its components (trend, seasonality, and residuals).

 1. Fit an ARIMA model to the data using the `auto.arima()` function and then perform forecasting using the `forecast()` function.